* The ticket to the Exhibit also includes the visit to the Villa and the Annigoni Museum.

 * Last entrance: one hour before closing

-* Closed the first and last Monday every month, December 25th and 31st of 2018 and the 1st of January 2019
+* Closed on the first and last Monday of every month, on December 25th 2019 and January 1st 2020.

 How to Arrive at the Bardini Garden